Multicultural Students Abroad

 Of the 904 OHIO students who participated in international experiences in 2006-07 just 71 or 7.85% were African American, Asian-Pacific Islander, Hispanic or Native American/Alaskan.

-Many multi-cultural students face a particular set of barriers when considering education abroad some of which are real and others which are perceived to be real.
-To assist in breaking down these barriers the Office of Education Abroad (OEA) has compiled some of the best resources available to multicultural students into an easy-to-use guide.
+Many multi-cultural students face a particular set of barriers when considering Global Opportunities some of which are real and others which are perceived to be real.
+To assist in breaking down these barriers the Office of Global Opportunities (OEA) has compiled some of the best resources available to multicultural students into an easy-to-use guide.

-Here you will find information on funding opportunities, testimonials from multicultural students who’ve had an education abroad experience, and more.
+Here you will find information on funding opportunities, testimonials from multicultural students who’ve had an Global Opportunities experience, and more.

-Student Testimonials: read what fellow OHIO multicultural students have to say about their education abroad experience!
+Student Testimonials: read what fellow OHIO multicultural students have to say about their Global Opportunities experience!

 The Center for Global Education: an online resource offering information on funding, planning, discrimination issues, and outreach.
 Also includes links to the Historically Black Colleges & Universities (HBCU) network, Asian Pacific American network, Japanese American Citizens League, Mexican American National Association and American Indian Science and Engineering Society.